The Universe To Youths

 Improving STEM - which means science, technology, engineering and mathematics teaching (with the german analogon MINT – which stands (in german language) for mathematics, computer science, natural sciences and technology teaching) – had grown to a key subject of education within the last years.
 And astronomy and space research is a field of research which is one of the most fascinating and motivating for young people – and is at the same time a science where all these aspects are combined in a very practically way:

-you need mathematics to describe the structure and behavior of cosmic objects like moons, planets, stars, gas clouds, clusters and galaxies; you need computer skills to run your observational equipment, to understand astronomical simulations and to process astronomical images; you need physics and chemistry to understand cosmical processes and biology to understand how human bodies work different in space (and to understand how extraterrestrial life might be possible and how we can identify it); and you always work with technical tools like optics and electronics, and there are a lot of DIY-projects for technical improvements in the area of amateurs and a lot of technical innovation in the professional field of astronomy and space flight.
+You need mathematics to describe the structure and behavior of cosmic objects like moons, planets, stars, gas clouds, clusters and galaxies; you need computer skills to run your observational equipment, to understand astronomical simulations and to process astronomical images; you need physics and chemistry to understand cosmical processes and biology to understand how human bodies work different in space (and to understand how extraterrestrial life might be possible and how we can identify it); and you always work with technical tools like optics and electronics, and there are a lot of DIY-projects for technical improvements in the area of amateurs and a lot of technical innovation in the professional field of astronomy and space flight.

 So I always was proud of being in a school with own astronomical observatory and a long tradition of supporting astronomical teaching and astronomical projects like the KTT, a star party with a special focus on supporting young people in the field of astronomy and show them the fascination of the celestial skies.